Snubnose darters in Alabama have been recently described as a new species, the Tennessee darter. We will change this description soon.

 Simoterum generally means flat- or blunt-nosed.

 The copyrighted information above is from Fishes of Alabama and the Mobile Basin.
-Snubnose darters in Alabama have be described as a separate species and named the Tennessee darter by Powers and Mayden in 2007; that will change will be posted soon.
-Alabama Wildlife and Freshwater Fisheries Division protects this fish from capture or possession.
+Snubnose darters in Alabama have be described as a separate species and named the Tennessee darter by Powers and Mayden in 2007; that change will be posted soon.